Cantata: Baroque

 During the baroque era, the term "cantata" generally retained its original Italian usage to describe a secular vocal piece of extended length, often in different sections, and usually Italianate in style.
 At the same time, vocal pieces of similar scope, often with several singers, and various instruments, were in great demand for the services of the Lutheran church.
 Such pieces were usually called geistliche Konzerte (singular: geistliches Konzert, meaning sacred concerto).
 Many of these pieces were simply called by their opening text.
 Such pieces for the liturgy or other occasions were not only composed by Bach but also by Dieterich Buxtehude, Christoph Graupner, Gottfried Heinrich Stölzel and Georg Philipp Telemann, to name a few.
 The editors of the Bach Gesellschaft adopted "sacred cantata" as a convenient catchall for most of Bach's liturgical pieces.
 The term was then retroactively applied by Philipp Spitta to refer to comparable works by composers from Heinrich Schütz onwards.
 Many secular cantatas were composed for events in the nobility.
 They were so similar in form to the sacred ones that many of them were parodied (in parts or completely) to sacred cantatas, for example in Bach's Christmas Oratorio.

 Bach cantatas

 Johann Sebastian Bach, almost 200 of whose cantatas survive, is a notable contributor to the genre.

-His cantatas are usually written for a baroque orchestra consisting of a string section, an oboe section, and a continuo group, timpani and brass were sometimes added on festive occasions such as Christmas or Easter.
+His cantatas are usually written for a baroque orchestra consisting of a string section, an oboe section, and a continuo group.
+Timpani and brass were sometimes added on festive occasions such as Christmas or Easter.
 The vocal forces consisted of a four-part choir and soloists.
 Bach also wrote some cantatas for only one solo singer (ex.
 BWV 51).

+A handful of his cantatas, such as Tritt auf die Glaubensbahn, BWV 152 (1714), were written as dialogue cantatas.
+These cantatas represented interactions between two parties, mostly between Jesus, played by a bass, and the Soul, played by a soprano.